seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 834 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 835 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 828+6=834
+//// 820+6=835

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 35 (2024, Wednesday, November 27th at 08:14 pm PST)
+//// File version: 36 (2024, Thursday, November 28th at 07:35 pm PST)
-//// Line count (including blank lines and compiler line): 893
+//// Line count (including blank lines and compiler line): 894

 //// ----------------------------------------------------- \\\\